List of Archer characters: Pam Poovey

 In the season 4 episode, "Un Chien Tangerine", Pam applied to become a field agent.
 She took the aptitude test naked (so nobody thought she was cheating) and passed it with flying colors.
 When Malory didn't think Pam could handle herself in actual field work, Pam showed Malory a video where she took on Cyril, Krieger and Ray (who all wore body protection) while she was (still) naked, and won.
 She shadowed Lana and Archer on a mission to The Vatican, during which time she displayed an impressive aptitude for learning foreign languages.

 In season five, after ISIS disbanded and became a drug cartel, Pam took a more active role in the group's missions in light of Ray's condition.
 However, during her first mission, Pam ended up becoming a cocaine addict as the result of the drug being absorbed into her skin when it was made into a body cast.
 Pam's addiction led to her eating a significant amount of the cocaine, to everyone else's frustration, and caused her to drastically lose weight.
 In the Season 5 finale, she delivered Lana's baby.
 By the start of season 6, she had kicked her cocaine habit (though remaining a heavy drinker), and regained the weight she had lost.

 Archer: Dreamland

-In Archer: Dreamland, Pam's character was changed significantly, becoming a man (although retaining the same face and voice) and working as a detective alongside Figgis, although frequently betraying Figgis in order to work with Archer.
+In Archer: Dreamland, Pam's character was changed significantly, becoming a man(although retaining the same face and voice) and working as a detective alongside Figgis, although frequently betraying Figgis in order to work with Archer.
 Detective Poovey is as corrupt as his partner but also has a more defined sense of honor, having saved a truck full of Chinese sex slaves meant to be sold to Len Trexler.
 He keeps the women in his apartment, who do his household chores for him, and is heartbroken after discovering that they leave him after the Woodhouse murder (and related events) is brought to a conclusion.

 Archer: Danger Island

-In Archer: Danger Island, Pam is depicted as Archer's best friend and copilot.
+In Archer: Danger Island, Pam is depicted as Archer's best friend and co-pilot.
 In comparison with the real Pam, this version is noticeably taller, and being muscular instead of overweight.